Projector screen buying guide

 Tab-tensioned screens exert constant horizontal and vertical tension on the screen surface, for a smoother picture.

 Non-tensioned vs. tab-tensioned screens

 Most motorized screens are classified as "non-tensioned" — the screen surface hangs freely from the case.
 Non-tensioned screen surfaces can experience minor ripples, waviness, or imperfections.

 Tab-tensioned screens use a system of cables and tabs to exert constant tension on the screen's surface.
 This makes the surface flatter and more uniform.
 They are the highest performing type of retractable screen, coming closest to the image quality of a good fixed frame screen.

 Manual pull-down screens are mostly used in schools and offices, but they can work in a budget home theater, too.

 The cheapest and easiest-to-install projector screen option is the manual pull-down screen.
 A spring-and-roller mechanism inside the case rolls and unrolls the screen when you tug on it, much like an ordinary window shade.

-Manual screens are mostly used in schools or offices, but they can be a good choice for a home theater if you're on a tight budget.
-The screen material and coatings don't match the quality of motorized screens, but your image will look much smoother than projecting onto a wall.
+The screen material and coatings don't match the quality of motorized screens, but your image will look much smoother than projecting onto a bare wall.